 The Dental Board of California publishes institutional pass rate information.

-SJVC’s Dental Assistant program is available at the following campuses:
+SJVC’s Dental Assisting program is available at the following campuses:

-Our dental assisting training provides graduates for a career that offers many work environment options.
+Our Dental Assisting program provides graduates for a career that offers many work environment options.
 As a dental assistant or dental office employee, you can expect to perform the following job duties:

-The SJVC Dental Assisting program is accredited by the Department of Consumer Affairs, Dental Board of California.
+The SJVC Dental Assisting program is approved by the Department of Consumer Affairs, Dental Board of California.